ngbsn/ngbsn.github.io/blogs/spring-boot-local-https.md

 - Generate a Root CA certificate and SSL Keystore
 - Install the Root CA certificate into Windows Trusted Root Certification Authorities Certificate Store
 - Use the SSL Keystore in your Spring Boot Application
-- Store the Keystore password in Windows Credential Manager and retrieve the password during Spring Boot Application startup
+- Store the Keystore password in Windows Credential Manager
 - Run the Spring Boot Application as a Windows Service

 ## Create a sample Spring Boot Application

-Let's create a Spring Boot Rest Controller for Hello World
+Let's create a Spring Boot Rest Controller for Hello World.

 ```java
 @RestController